amoffat/supertag/docs/_sources/installation.rst.txt

 The following has been tested on MacOS 10.15 (Catalina).

-First, make sure you have Homebrew installed:
+First, if you don't have Homebrew installed (you should!), install it:

 .. code-block:: bash